Modern Slavery Act Transparency Statement 2024

 Our Policies and Processes

 Within the Society, ethical and compliant behaviour sits at the heart of what we do.
-We have implemented a variety of policies & processes including a Third Party Management Policy that requires all colleagues to act ethically and with integrity in all of their third party supplier relationships.
-Underpinning this policy we have a set of standards including our On-boarding & Due Diligence Standard, Contracting Standard & Third Party Management Standard.
-The policy and standards are updated on a periodic basis and were last reviewed and updated in September 2022.
+We have implemented a variety of policies and processes including a Third Party Management Policy that requires all colleagues to act ethically and with integrity in all of their third party supplier relationships.
+Underpinning this policy, we have a set of standards including our On-boarding & Due Diligence Standard, Contracting Standard, and Third Party Management Standard.
+The policy and standards are updated on a periodic basis and were last reviewed and updated in October 2023.
 We take a risk-based approach when monitoring our procurement activity and place particular focus on industries that carry a higher risk of modern day slavery.

 Third Party Management training for colleagues is in place with a specific focus on due diligence and third party management responsibilities.
 This training includes content to ensure that colleagues are able to assess supplier compliance with the Act on an annual basis during the lifetime of the relationship.